yesihaveidea/myrtille/DOCUMENTATION.md

 ## Configuration
 Both the gateway and services have their own .NET config files; the gateway also uses XDT transform files to adapt the settings depending on the current solution configuration.

-You may also play with the gateway "js/config.js" file settings to fine tune the configuration depending on your needs.
+You may also play with the "js/config.js" file settings to fine tune the configuration depending on your needs.

 ## Code organization
 - Myrtille.RDP: link to the myrtille FreeRDP fork.
 C++ code.
 RDP client, modified to forward the user input(s) and encode the session display into the configured image format(s).
 The modified code in FreeRDP is identified by region tags "#pragma region Myrtille" and "#pragma endregion".